ericsproles/Catch-of-the-Day/README.md

 Then run 'npm start'
 ```

-Once logged in, you can click 'Load Samples' to populate the database and list of available fish.
+Once logged in, you can click 'Load Sample Fishes' to populate the list of available fish.